 Joshua N. EppichPARTNER

 JOSHUA N. EPPICH helps businesses reach their goals and solve their challenges.
-He has significant experience representing debtors and creditors in chapter 11 and chapter 7 bankruptcy cases across the country.
+He has significant experience representing debtors and creditors in chapter 11 and chapter 7 bankruptcy cases across the country and assisting with mergers and acquisitions in traditional and special situations.

 Josh also has substantial experience helping businesses restructure and work with creditors out of court to help the companies succeed on a go forward basis.
 He works with his clients through all of the challenges that stem from facing a restructuring including the corporate work surrounding the restructuring, the litigation that often accompanies a distressed business, and the bankruptcy process.
 Mr. Eppich has helped energy companies, energy service companies, international food companies, airplane part manufacturers, logistics companies, car dealers, retailers, dairy farms, ranchers, and real estate entities restructure and successfully emerge from chapter 11.
 He has also helped private equity firms and venture capital firms acquire assets and companies both through chapter 11 and outside of court.